 Create a “wow” first impression with these 5 Tips For Mudrooms That Want To Be Foyers.

 You know the old saying, “First impressions are last impressions.”
 I feel this way about going to a restaurant; if the bread is bad, I’m not optimistic about what follows.
-Well, these 5 tips for mudrooms that want to be foyers will wet your guests’ appetites for more interior delights!
+Well, these 5 tips for mudrooms that want to be foyers will whet your guests’ appetites for more interior delights!

 1. A Mudroom in Disguise or a True-To-Form Foyer?

 Once upon a time, in stately manners, the foyer was a grand and often circular receptor where chandeliers reigned from high amid winding staircases; cue the lady in the fancy dress.
-As for servants, or mucky-booted residents, they entered through the back, and unloaded their gear made wet by inclement weather in the mudroom.
+As for servants, or mucky-booted residents, they entered through the back and unloaded their gear made wet by inclement weather in the mudroom.
 Fast forward to 2022, and not every home has a defined entranceway, let alone a separate room to sling mud!
 Thus, the first step is to determine what your goals are with this space; are you going all out in establishing it as a mudroom?
-Do you wish it to perform a dual function as a mudroom/entrance way?
-Do you want to obscure the fact that it’s a mudroom, hiding those components and presenting purely as a foyer?
+Do you wish it to perform a dual function as a mudroom/entranceway?
+Do you want to obscure the fact that it’s a mudroom, hiding those components and presenting them purely as a foyer?
 Choose one and proceed accordingly.

 2. Muddying the Waters with Mudroom/Foyer Hybrids